This post may contain affiliate links – read our full disclosure

 However, will the wax melt and pool out of the candle when you light it?
 Take care to leave a bit of shell on the rim.

-Step 5: Insert the Tealight Wick into the Hot Beeswax
+- Insert Tealight Wick into Hot Beeswax

 Beeswax cools rather quickly but you have a few seconds to work.
 This is why it is important to have your wick ready before you start and to only pour one candle at a time.